-CMP418: Refine the allocation of Static Var Compensators (SVC) costs at OFTO transfer
+CMP418: Refine the allocation of Dynamic Reactive Compensation Equipment (DRCE) Static Var Compensators (SVC) costs at OFTO transfer

 Responsibilities

 The Workgroup is responsible for assisting the CUSC Modification Panel in the evaluation of CUSC Modification Proposal CMP418: Refine the allocation of Static Var Compensators (SVC) costs at OFTO transfer raised by Ocean Winds at the Modifications Panel meeting on 25 August 2023.
 The proposal must be evaluated to consider whether it better facilitates achievement of the Applicable CUSC Objectives.